Raw banana Chips | Nenthrangai Varuval

 Raw banana Chips in a jar

-I love chips and this banana chips is one of my favorite kinds of chips.
+I love chips, and banana chips are one of my favorite kinds of chips.
 The store-bought raw banana chips have a different flavor and texture compared to the ones we make at home.

-Making them is very simple provided we have the right tools.
-Having a mandolin is very essential for making these chips.
+Making these Nenthrangai Varuval is very simple, provided we have the right tools.
+Having a mandolin is essential for making these chips.

-When making the chips my mother taught me pour turmeric powder and salt mixed in water directly into the oil.
-I am always amazed at how the oil does not splatter all over when we add this yellow salted water into the hot oil.
+When making the chips, my mother taught me to pour turmeric powder and salt mixed in water directly into the oil.
+I am always amazed at how the oil does not splatter all over when we add this yellow salted water to the hot oil.

 Nenthrankkai Varuval with raw banana